 Raw ECG data is measured at equally-spaced points in time (samples) in units millivolt (mV) from multiple directions (leads) which are computed from differences in electrical potentials measured in two distinct electrodes.
 A standard resting ECG uses $10$ electrodes, resulting in $12$ leads, including six chest leads and six limb leads derived from electrodes on each arm and the left leg.

 The stages of the cardiac cycle, a single heart beat, are represented by characteristic waves and peaks in a P-QRS-T sequence.
 The P-wave represents the depolarization before the contraction of the atria which is initiated by the sinus node.
-The QRS complex consists of the Q-, R-, and S-waves and corresponds to the ventricular systole, and the T-wave represents the ventricular relaxation.
+The QRS-complex consists of the Q-, R-, and S-waves and corresponds to the ventricular systole, and the T-wave represents the ventricular relaxation.

-The morphology of the different waves (e.g. amplitude, width) as well as the intervals between them are clinically relevant.
-For example, AF is an arrhythmia based on uncoordinated electrical impulses in the atrium of the heart and a non-functioning sinus node \cite{Hindricks.2021} that can be diagnosed from ECGs.
+The morphology of the different waves, such as amplitude or width, as well as the intervals in between are clinically relevant.
+For example, atrial fibrillation (AF) is an arrhythmia based on uncoordinated electrical impulses in the atrium of the heart and a non-functioning sinus node \cite{Hindricks.2021} that can be diagnosed from ECGs.
 Criteria for diagnosis are absence of P-waves, as they are initiated by the sinus node, and irregular RR intervals \cite{Hindricks.2021}.
-However, repeating fibrillatory waves, so called f-waves, mimic P-waves and can usually be observed best in leads V1-6, especially V1 \cite{Bollmann.2006}.
-Another abnormality is LBBB which results from the cardiac conduction through the left bundle branch being compromised downstream from lesions of the His bundle or its derivatives.
-LBBB criteria for ECGs include an unusually wide QRS complex with the ST-segment and T-waves pointing in opposite directions \cite{Tan.2020}.
-In left-sided leads (I, aVL, V5, V6) broad notched or slurred R waves can be observed, while Q waves are absent \cite{Tan.2020}.
-Both AF and LBBB could be diagnosed using ECG acquisition with a reduced number of leads, but the gold standard for diagnosis is 12-lead ECG \cite{harris.2012}.
+However, repeating fibrillatory waves (f-waves) mimic P-waves and can usually be observed best in leads V1-6, especially V1 \cite{Bollmann.2006}.
+Another abnormality is left bundle branch block (LBBB), where the cardiac conduction through the left bundle branch is compromised downstream from lesions of the His bundle or its derivatives.
+LBBB criteria for ECGs include unusually wide QRS-complexes with the ST-segment and T-waves pointing in opposite direction \cite{Tan.2020}.
+I, aVL, V5 and V6 are left-sided leads, where broad notched or slurred R-waves can be observed, while Q waves are absent \cite{Tan.2020}.
+Both, AF and LBBB, can be diagnosed by ECG acquisition with a reduced number of leads, but the gold standard for diagnosis is 12-lead ECG \cite{harris.2012}.